Cold vs. Hot Gas Accretion and Angular Momentum in FIRE Simulations: From Halo to Galaxy Scales: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their helpful comments, which improved the clarity of our manuscript.
 I.S.\ was supported by the NSF Graduate Research Fellowship under Grant No.\ DGE-2234667.
 C.-A.F.-G.\ was supported by NSF through grants AST-2108230 and AST-2307327; by NASA through grants 80NSSC22k0809, 80NSSC22K1124 and 80NSSC24K1224; by STScI through grant JWST-AR-03252.001-A; and by BSF through grant \#2024262.
 J.S. was supported by the Israel Science Foundation (grant No. 2584/21), and by a grant from the US-Israel Binational Science Foundation \#2024262.
 G.S. was supported by a CIERA Postdoctoral Fellowship.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 Numerical calculations were run on the Northwestern computer cluster Quest, the Caltech computer cluster Wheeler, Frontera allocation FTA-Hopkins/AST20016 supported by the NSF and TACC, XSEDE/ACCESS allocations ACI-1548562, TGAST140023, and TG-AST140064 also supported by the NSF and TACC, and NASA HEC allocations SMD-16-7561, SMD-17-1204, and SMD-16-7592.
 Some of the calculations in this study utilize publicly available code developed by Alex Gurvich, which can be accessed at \url{github.com/agurvich/abg_python}.